Magistrate Court

 The Magistrate Court issues subpoenas to compel attendance of witnesses, conduct hearings and trials and, when requested, Magistrates serve as judges in other Courts, as well as perform wedding ceremonies.

 Chief Judge for the Dougherty County Magistrate Court is the Honorable Baxter Howell.
-Judge Karin A. Middleton and Judge Michael S. Meyer von Bremenso serve as judges in the Magistrate Court.
+Judge Karin A. Middleton and Judge Sallay M. Jusu to serve as judges in the Magistrate Court.

 The Magistrate Court can be reached at 229.431.3216.